-For post-6.7.0 development and release versions using the new numbering scheme, the VendorRelease value is MMmmPPsss.
-That is, version M.m.P.s has VendorRelease set to M \ 1000000 + m \ 100000 + P \ 1000 + s.
+For all X.Org development and release versions using this numbering scheme, the VendorRelease value is MMmmPPsss.
+That is, version M.m.P.s has VendorRelease set to M 1000000 + m 100000 + P 1000 + s.

 The following is a code fragment taken from xdpyinfo.c that shows how the VendorRelease information can be interpreted.